TENANCY LAW

 Book a Consultation if you would like to discuss whether the tenant ceases to qualify for the rental unit.

 A landlord must act in good faith if they want to end a tenancy to renovate or repair the rental unit – that is, the landlord must honestly intend to carry out the construction without any ulterior motives.
+The landlord must also be able to show that the only reasonable way to complete the renovation or repair is to vacate the rental unit by ending the tenancy agreement.
+This includes obtaining all necessary building permits and other approvals required by law for the work.

 Book a Consultation to discuss if your specific situation qualifies to end a tenancy for renovation or repair.